IWOC New Mexico is a formation started by the members of Millions for Prisoners New Mexico.

 Police had no reason to arrest Clifton White.
 He was targeted by APD for his work as an organizer for Black Lives Matter in the City of Albuquerque.

-Another crucial campaign that we continue to uplift is centered around Michael Armendariz, also known as "Spook" who was acting in self-defense when trying to save a friend's life against a mob of drunk off duty cops who violently attacked him and his friend in a bar.
+We continue to advocate for Michael Armendariz, also known as "Spook" who was acting in self-defense when trying to save a friend's life against a mob of drunk off duty cops who violently attacked him and his friend in a bar.

 Due to illegal tactics including revenge persecution assisted by terrible representation by a public defender, Spook was kidnapped by the arm of the oppressive system from the barrio into the cold walls of the prison system.
 Spook is an artist and frequent contributor to national and local newsletters.